openregister/specification/content/item-def.md

 ***

 ***
-NOTE: In the example above, the JSON representation uses the string representation of each value and the schema is needed to cast them back to the right datatype.
-Check the [Representations section](/representations/) and the [Schema](/glossary/schema/) for more details on this topic.
+NOTE: In the example above, the JSON serialisation uses the string representation of each value and the schema is needed to cast them back to the right datatype.
+Check the [Serialisation section](/rest-api#serialisation) and the [Schema](/glossary/schema/) for more details on this topic.
 ***